 There is a new kid on the block, the Porsche of water pumps, the MSR Guardian.
 This purifying pump takes our Top Pick Award because it is super easy to use and maintain and most importantly it is the only hand pump filter that purifies viruses.
 It is also one of the fastest in our tests: our testing determined that this filter could fill a liter bottle in 47 seconds and we were impressed by the smooth handle operation.
 This unit back flushes with each stroke, so it is always maintaining the same level of performance.
 This is a great choice for an urban, rural, or wilderness international traveler.
 It is painless to pull out the Guardian to give your drinking water some extra security.

 We would not recommend taking the Guardian on backcountry trips in Canada and the U.S. since viruses are not much of a concern there.
 It weighs in at a hefty 22 ounces and has a steep price tag of $350.
 This is a worthy investment to protect yourself from pathogens that are more commonly found in developing countries.

 Top Pick for Trail Running

 In the age of ultra-marathon trail runs and events like the Leadville 100, new products are being designed to get you water fast for long days out on the trails.
-The Katadyn BeFree was designed for just this purpose.
+The Katadyn BeFree was intended for just this purpose.
 Weighing in at 2.3oz, this filter can be rolled up and put in your pocket or vest no problem; then, you can just pull it out when you come upon a water source, fill it up and chug.
-This is a great option for any active day out where you'll be near water like boating, fishing or even mountain biking.
-The BeFree is not the best option for long backpacking trips or filling up water for groups since it can only treat 20 ounces of water at a time.
+It's an excellent option for any active day out where you'll be near water for boating, fishing, or even mountain biking.

 Instant water treatment